 Catch the early sounds of spring at the Schmeeckle Reserve.
-This 280-acre nature preserve on the University of Wisconsin - Stevens Point campus is the perfect spring escape.
+This 280-acre nature reserve on the University of Wisconsin - Stevens Point campus is the perfect spring escape.
 With five miles of trails to explore, including picturesque boardwalks, it is the best spot to catch the early signs of spring.

 Next, capture the sweet and sticky run of maple sap (soon to become syrup).
-Of course, in the Stevens Point Area there is a family that ensures that the syrup is destined for much more than pancakes and breakfast.
+Of course, in the Stevens Point Area, there is a family that ensures that the syrup is destined for much more than pancakes and breakfast.

 Locally, the Solin family turns Tapped Maple Syrup into a Wisconsin staple, infusing different flavors like ginger, cardamom, and espresso, in addition to partnering with Great Northern Distilling for whiskey barrel-aged syrups.
 Listen to the sounds of the season (with a bonus sneak peek at what boiling off the sap looks and sounds like):